 "The Hay Creek Festival prides itself on the recreating and interpreting the 18th and 19th century living and working lifestyles on the Joanna Furnace Iron Plantation.
 Throughout all three days of the event almost 1200 craftsmen, interpreters, and volunteers bring this significant iron producing community back to life."

-They offer significantly discounted admission to homeschool families on Friday (2012 prices: teachers $7, students free), but you need to fill out a form from their website and bring it with you.
+- They usually offer significantly discounted admission to homeschool families on Friday (2012 prices: teachers $7, students free), but you need to fill out a form from their website and bring it with you.
 (You can also check the website for a discount coupon for weekend days.)
-We don't go as an organized group, but you're sure to see someone you know; there are always a lot of homeschoolers there on Friday.
+You're sure to see someone you know; there are always a lot of homeschoolers there on Friday.